gerardbm/dotfiles/README.md

 - lxqt-openssh-askpass: handle password access.
 - pulseaudio-utils: to run pulse audio controls from the keyboard.
 - rofi: a window switcher, run dialog and dmenu replacement.
-- rxvt-unicde-256color: VT102 emulator for the X window system.
+- rxvt-unicode: VT102 emulator for the X window system.
 - udiskie: automounter for removable media (flash drives).
 - volumeicon-alsa: volume icon for the system tray.
-- wicd: Wired and wireless network connection manager.
-- xbacklight: adjust backlight brightness using RandR extension.
+- blueman: bluetooth devices manager (blueman-applet included).
+- brightnessctl: read and control the device brightness.
 - xsel: command-line tool to manipulate the X selection.
+- xsct: set screen color temperature.
+- xcalib: tiny monitor calibration loader.
+- moreutils: additional Unix utilities.
+- silversearcher-ag: a very fast grep-like program.
+- fzf: a command line fuzzy-finde for general purpose.

 Optional:
 - arandr: can be useful to generate xrandr \*.sh scripts.
-- libfm-pref-apps and exo-preferred-applications: the name is self-descriptive.
 - redshift: adjusts the color temperature of your screen according to your surroundings.
 This may help your eyes hurt less or reduce the risk for delayed sleep phase syndrome if you are working in front of the screen at night.
+- xdotool: simulate X11 input events for mouse and keyboard.

-Useful tools: uuid, fbreader, simplescreenrecorder, translate-shell, trash-cli
+Useful tools: uuid, fbreader, simplescreenrecorder, trash-cli

 ### Zsh